Current Residents

 Dr. Otti serves on the community impact projects team housed within the NGO, African Impact Initiative.
 She is passionate about partnering with communities to build tailored health systems and address social factors influencing health care, especially in underserved settings.
 Dr. Otti hopes to work closely with patients to improve their personal experiences and understanding of their healthcare.
 Dr. Otti appreciates a good tennis match, an afro-beat dance party, or a historical fiction or nonfiction novel.

-Justin Siu, MD, MSJustin Siu, MD, MS is a resident physician at the Keck Medicine Family Medicine Residency Program.
+Justin Siu, MD, MS is a resident physician at the Keck Medicine Family Medicine Residency Program.
 He was born and raised in the San Gabriel Valley of Los Angeles County where he developed a strong appreciation for the diversity of his community.
 He earned his bachelor of science in neuroscience/physiology and minor in global health from the University of California, San Diego.
 His curiosity for different cultures and communities led him to work in a couple of global medical non-profits and pursue a masters in Global Medicine (management) at the University of Southern California.
 He obtained his medical degree from Boston University School of Medicine, where he led the Global Health Equity Elective.
 While working at Boston Medical Center, a safety net hospital, Dr. Siu sought to improve the quality of care in the surrounding underserved communities.
 He helped establish the pediatric department’s social determinants of health screener, conducted quality improvement research in the Refugee Women’s OB/GYN department, and was able to establish free transportation for refugee patients for whom transportation was a barrier.
 Prior to starting residency, he also worked in education teaching sex ed in grade schools throughout LA county, as he is passionate about uplifting access to gender-affirming care.
 He believes healthy communities are built on evidence-based policies, equitable management, and robust education in addition to excellent healthcare.
 Thus, he strives to do his best advocating for patients both inside and outside the clinic.
 He is honored to return home to Los Angeles to serve his community.

 Mitchell Veith, MD